freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 | priority      |                           | NOT YET IMPLEMENTED                                         | NO         |
 +---------------+---------------------------+-------------------------------------------------------------+------------+

-Ranged Int Behavior
+Ranged int behavior
 -------------------

 A behavior used to model a property that can assume a ranged set of integer values for example from zero to hundred.
-Is the case of the volume property of a TV object.
+For example the volume property of a TV object.

 +---------------+---------------------------+---------------------------------------------------------------------------+------------+